 Asset classes have different risk profiles.
 Share prices are volatile but if the economy grows shares may outperform other asset classes in the long run.
 On the other hand government and corporate bonds provide safe and steady income but little capital growth.
 Investing overseas means that not all your investments are exposed to the Australian economy.
-Investing in emerging market countries provides the opportunity to share in their faster growth.
+Investing in emerging market countries provides the opportunity to share in their growth.

 |Australian shares||The top 300 listed companies on the ASX including Telstra and BHP.|